 You may also wish to call CPNB at (506) 382-1994 and speak with the Registrar before lodging a complaint.
 The Registrar may be able to facilitate an informal resolution to the problem.

-In order to file a complaint against a psychologist, your complaint must be in writing and signed by you.
+When you believe that the psychologist’s behaviour was unethical or did not meet professional standards, and you would like to make a formal complaint to CPNB, it must be in writing and signed by you.
 Your complaint can be sent to the attention of the Registrar via e-mail at firstname.lastname@example.org or by regular mail at:

 236 St. George Street, Suite 435